 San Jose, California, USA

-Tom has worked over 40 years in the digital storage industry as an engineer, engineering manager and senior executive.
-His company creates reports on digital storage and applications and provides industry consulting services.
-He founded and organized major storage and memory industry events and is a frequent invited speaker.
-He writes about storage and memory for forbes.com.
-Tom published >500 articles, book chapters, reports and a book.
-He is an inventor in 6 patents.
-He has a BS in Physics, an MS in Electrical Engineering (from UMN) and a PhD in Electrical Engineering (Shinshu University, Japan).
-Tom is an IEEE Life Fellow, has three years on the IEEE Board and is a member of HKN.
-He has a long history of IEEE leadership and is also active in SNIA and SMPTE.
+Tom has worked 40+ years in the digital storage industry as an engineer, engineering manager and senior executive.
+His company produces reports on digital storage and applications and provides industry consulting services.
+He founded and organizes major storage and memory industry events and is a frequent invited speaker.
+His regular column for Forbes.com covers storage and memory trends.
+Tom published >500 articles, book chapters, reports, and a book.
+He has 6 patents.
+He has a Physics BS, an Electrical Engineering MS (from UMN), and an Electrical Engineering PhD (Shinshu University, Japan).
+Tom is an IEEE Life Fellow, has three years on the IEEE Board, and is a member of HKN.
+He has a long history of diverse IEEE leadership and is active in SNIA and SMPTE.
 He received an MGA Leadership Award in 2020.
-He is past chair of the Silicon Valley section.
+He was IEEE-USA President, Region 6 Director and Chair of the Silicon Valley Section.

 (Nominated by IEEE Board of Directors)